Victor Perez (golfer): Professional career

 Perez finished second in the Alps Tour qualifying school in December 2015 to earn a place on the tour for 2016.
 He was runner-up in the Open Frassanelle and won the Alps de Las Castillas, finishing the season fifth in the Order of Merit to earn a place on the 2017 Challenge Tour.

 In his first season on the Challenge Tour, Perez finished 18th in the Order of Merit, just outside the top-15 that gained cards for the European Tour.
 He was runner-up in the Made in Denmark Challenge and won the Challenge de España.

 In his second season on the Challenge Tour, Perez finished 3rd in the Order of Merit which obtained him a place on the 2019 European Tour.
 He ended the 2018 season by winning the Foshan Open after a playoff with Robert MacIntyre, and then finishing second behind Adri Arnaus in the Ras Al Khaimah Challenge Tour Grand Final.
 He also earned his first European Tour top 10 by finishing 6th in the Belgian Knockout in May.

 Perez made a good start to the 2019 European Tour, finishing joint 3rd in the first event of the season, the Honma Hong Kong Open, played in November 2018.
 In September 2019, Perez earned his first European Tour victory by winning the Alfred Dunhill Links Championship.
 He tied for 4th place in the 2019 WGC-HSBC Champions and the following week was joint runner-up in the Turkish Airlines Open after a six-man playoff.
 Perez finished the European Tour season 13th on the Race to Dubai and ended 2019 at 45th in the Official World Golf Ranking to qualify for the 2020 Masters Tournament, his first major championship.

 In January 2020, Perez finished tied-for-second at the Abu Dhabi HSBC Championship.
 He finished runner-up again in October 2020, at the BMW PGA Championship.

 In May 2022, Perez won the Dutch Open in a playoff over Ryan Fox.
 He holed two long-range putts on the third and fourth playoff holes to extend and eventually win the playoff.
 It was his second European Tour victory.

 In January 2023, Perez won the Abu Dhabi HSBC Championship.
 He shot a final-round 66 to win by one shot ahead of Min Woo Lee and Sebastian Söderberg.

 In November 2025, Perez signed with LIV Golf, joining Cleeks GC.
 As a result he also resigned his PGA Tour membership.

 Personal life

 Perez was born in Séméac in southwestern France, and he studied psychology at the University of New Mexico.
+He is of Spanish descent through his paternal great-grandparents.

 In 2017, Perez moved from France to Dundee, Scotland and then to Edinburgh in 2023.